-The Department of Mathematics and Statistics offers a wide variety of courses, from courses that introduce student to discipline (such as Stat 01, Statistical Thinking; Math 03, Introduction to Mathematical Thinking; Stat 11, Statistical Methods; and Math 15 Single Variable Calculus 1) to seminars that cover advanced material in a student-centered setting (such as Math 101, Real Analysis 2; Stat 111, Mathematical Statistics 2; and four other seminars in Modern Algebra 2, Complex Analysis, Geometry 2, and Topology).
+The Department of Mathematics and Statistics offers a wide variety of courses, from courses that introduce students to the discipline (such as Stat 01, Statistical Thinking; Math 03, Introduction to Mathematical Thinking; Stat 11, Statistical Methods; and Math 15 Single Variable Calculus 1) to seminars that cover advanced material in a student-centered setting (such as Math 101, Real Analysis 2; Stat 111, Mathematical Statistics 2; and four other seminars in Modern Algebra 2, Complex Analysis, Geometry 2, and Topology).

 While some students take Math & Stat courses to fulfill their distribution requirement and others to support their learning in associated disciplines, many students became majors and minors with the department.
 For further information, please refer to Major/Minor Requirements webpage.